-Subject to any variation resolved by the Board, the Committee will comprise a minimum of four (4) Committee members including the Chair of the Board (ex-officio), all of whom will be independent directors of IRT.
+Subject to any variation resolved by the Board, the Committee will comprise a minimum of four (4) Committee members, all of whom will be independent directors of IRT.

 The Chair of the Committee and each of the members will be appointed annually for a one year term in accordance with the Constitution, provided that the Chair of the Committee will not be the Chair of the Board.